Data Cleaning & Hygiene

 Why It Matters

 Unnormalized data breaks everything downstream.
 Your territory assignment rules fail when 'California' and 'CA' and 'Calif.' are treated as different states.
 Lead routing breaks when job titles aren't standardized.
 Reports show inflated account counts when the same company appears under three different name variations.
-Normalization is the unglamorous foundation that makes CRM data actually usable.
+Normalization is the unglamorous foundation that makes CRM data usable.

 Example